Richardbrunei/tic-tac-toe/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe implemented in Python with an AI player.
-ttt4 is the newest version